Diphenylchlorarsine: Preparation and structure

 The process adopted by Edgewood Arsenal, the "sodium process", for the production of DA for chemical warfare purposes, employed a reaction between chlorobenzene and arsenic trichloride in the presence of sodium.

 The German process, used in the first war, applied at Hochstam-Main, used the Sandmeyer reaction between phenyldiazonium chloride and sodium arsenite.
 The acidified product was reduced and then neutralized.
 The salt was condensed again by the Sandmeyer reaction and reduced again, the final product was then acidified, resulting in DA.

+DA is characterized by being the most difficult of the arsenic-based chemical warfare agents to synthesize.
+For example, in comparison, DM (Adamsite) requires only one manufacturing step and is applied in one-pot.
+PD, although manufactured in a very similar way to DA, is much more simpler to separate from the by-products.

 The structure consists of pyramidal As centre.
 The As-Cl distance is 2.26 A and the Cl-As-C and C-As-C angles are 96 and 105°, respectively.

 Uses

 It is a useful reagent for the preparation of other diphenylarsenic compounds, e.g. by reactions with Grignard reagents: